 Hunger and malnutrition are primarily caused by inequality in our global agricultural and food system.
 While there is enough food for everyone in the world, billions of men, women and children nevertheless suffer from food insecurity.
 Small farmers in rural areas in particular do not have the money for balanced nutrition.
-Welthungerhilfe is advocating a rethink for more social justice and ecological sustainability around the world.
-The organisation links sustainable and poverty-focused development strategies at local, national and international level as a means of making the sustainable development goal of zero hunger by 2030 possible.
+Welthungerhilfe (WHH) is advocating a rethink for more social justice and ecological sustainability around the world.
+The organization links sustainable and poverty-focused development strategies at local, national and international level as a means of making the sustainable development goal of zero hunger by 2030 possible.

 India is a prime example of misguided development policy.
 It is the second-largest food producer in the world, it has enjoyed great economic success, and the right to food is anchored in the Indian constitution.
 Despite this, over 200 million Indians suffer from hunger.

-Holding the State to Account
+Holding the state to account

-Shared Responsibility Between North and South
+Shared responsibility between North and South

 To achieve a world without hunger, industrialized nations must also take responsibility.
 After all, their demand for biomass for fuel, animal feed, and industrial products is immense and is leading to more land being used for monoculture-based biomass production – particularly in developing countries.
 Overexploitation of nature has also had profound social consequences in many areas, such as land-grabbing and rising food prices.